Students

 iii.
 Submission of Inquiry:

 1. Any University Official may raise a concern about a student’s access to or participation in any University program, service, or activity based on that student’s age.
-In order to do so, the University Official may submit an Age Act Committee Submission Form, available on the Office of Institutional Equity’s website, to the Office of Institutional Equity.
+In order to do so, the University Official may submit an Age Act Committee Submission Form, available on the Office for Inclusion and Civil Rights website, to the Office for Inclusion and Civil Rights.

 2. Upon receipt, an Age Act Committee Chair will schedule a preliminary phone conference with the individual submitting the form to gain a better understanding of the circumstances giving rise to the inquiry.
 The objective of the conference is to collect enough information to address concerns about a student’s access to or participation in the subject University program, service, or activity based on age.
 Therefore, during the phone conference, the Age Act Committee Chair will seek to obtain as much information about the situation, including but not limited to the following: